 Education Abroad and Covid-19

-The Office of Global Engagement is thrilled to announce the resumption of most term-long Education Abroad programs for Fall 2021!
-In line with the University's COVID-19 Essential Travel Guidance, all programs were reviewed by the Essential Travel Review committee which considered the following criteria in its assessment:
+In line with the University's COVID-19 Essential Travel Guidance, all programs are reviewed by the Essential Travel Review committee which considered the following criteria in its assessment:

 - Required vaccination of travelers

 - Strong local support available from partner institutions or provider organizations

 - Resources in place to support travelers such as US Embassy staffing, flight availability and appropriate medical care and capacity